-• Check the focus and exposure, then press the shutter button completely to take the picture (p.290).
+Check the focus and exposure, then press the shutter button completely to take the picture (p.290).

-• Focusing on a subject other than a human face
+Focusing on a subject other than a human face

-- Tap on the subject (or spot) where you want to focus. - Press the <(B) > or < m button and the AF point < S > will appear on the screen, and the AF point can be moved with < S >. - Once the AF point < \$ > achieves focus, the AF point will also move to track the subject if you change the composition or if the subject moves.
+- Tap on the subject (or spot) where you want to focus. - Press the <(a) > or <(a) > button and the AF point <(a) > will appear on the screen, and the AF point can be moved with <(a) >.

 - If the subject's face is significantly out of focus, face detection will not be possible.
-Adjust the focus manually (p.321) so that the face can be detected, then perform AF. - An object other than a human face may be detected as a face. - Face detection will not work if the face is very small or large in the picture, too bright or too dark, or partially hidden. - The < 2> may cover only a part of the face, not the whole face. - AF is not possible on a face or subject along the periphery (outside the Area AF frame).
+Adjust the focus manually (p.321) so that the face can be detected, then perform AF. - An object other than a human face may be detected as a face. - Face detection will not work if the face is very small or large in the picture, too bright or too dark, or partially hidden. - The < ? > may cover only a part of the face, not the whole face.

+- AF is not possible on a face or subject along the periphery (outside the Area AF frame).
 Aim the Area AF frame over the subject for focusing. - The size of the AF point changes depending on the subject.